yoohyunkim/as.180.369/_admin/Instructors-Notes/Class-02.md

 **Paperpile demo** (110-130min)
 - discuss paperpile
 - HW: Journal of Economic Perspectives.
 Student should add a volume on paperpile and share it with the class.

+**Litmap demo**
+- HW: Create a litmap from a seed paper and explore features (add connecting papers)

 **Topic choosing** (130-140 mins)